joemiller/twitter-tools-wordpress/README.txt

 == Frequently Asked Questions ==

+= Who is allowed to post a Tweet from within WordPress? =

+Anyone who has a 'publish_post' permission.
+Basically, if you can post to the blog, you can also post to Twitter (using the account info in the Twitter Tools configuration).

 = What happens if I have both my tweets posting to my blog as posts and my posts sent to Twitter?
 Will it cause the world to end in a spinning fireball of death? =